 Condition requirement Means of monitoring during period under review Compliance achieved?
-14. All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: e) pH f) conductivity g) chloride; and h) total petroleum hydrocarbons Implementation of Groundwater Monitoring Programme and assessment of results. - 15.
+13. The consent holder shall undertake a programme of sampling and testing (the 'Monitoring Programme') that monitors the effects of the exercise of this consent on freshwater resources.
+Monitoring Programme submitted to the Chief Executive, Taranaki Regional Council, for certification. - 14.
+All groundwater samples taken for monitoring purposes shall be taken in accordance with recognised field procedures and analysed for: a) pH b) conductivity c) chloride; and d) total petroleum hydrocarbons.
+Implementation of Groundwater Monitoring Programme and assessment of results. - 15.
 All groundwater sampling and analysis shall be undertaken in accordance with a Sampling and Analysis Plan, which shall be submitted to the Chief Executive, Taranaki Regional Council for review and certification before the first sampling is undertaken.
 Receipt of Sampling and Analysis Plan prior to first round of sampling being undertaken. - 16.
 The consent holder shall provide to the Council, before August 31, a summary of all data collected and a report detailing compliance with consent conditions over the previous 1 July to 30 June period.
 Receipt of satisfactory report by 31 August each year. - 17.
 Consent review provision.
-N/A - Overall assessment of consent compliance and respect of this consent Overall assessment of administrative performan · Not yet given effect to
+N/A - Overall assessment of consent compliance and respect of this consent Overall assessment of administrative performan Not yet given effect to